Resistance

 The city is prayer.
 Resistance is rebuttal through Christ Jesus.
 The foundation is incensive power.

 Inseparable from the things of which they are attributes are, for example, resistance from body and non-resistance from void.
-For body is inconceivable without resistance, and so is void without non-resistance.
+For body is inconceivable without resistance.

-The Stoic-Epicurean philosophical tradition treats resistance as the defining attribute of body itself, providing a metaphysical foundation for understanding resistance as constitutive of material reality.
+The Stoic-Epicurean philosophical tradition treats resistance as a defining property of body itself, providing an ancient ontological anchor for McGilchrist’s later argument that resistance is constitutive of material and mental form.

 A.A.
 Long and D.N.
 Sedley, The Hellenistic Philosophers, 1987aside